-The pencil cactus is poisonous to cats.
-The hazardous principle is irritating and carcinogenic diterpene esters found in latex sap, which cause irritation to the mouth, skin, and eyes.
-When bitten, the pencil cactus causes acute discomfort, which serves as a deterrent to massive ingestions of the plant.
-However, the cutaneous and, in particular, the ocular damage is seen in humans may easily be linked to animal species that have been exposed to the plant’s deadly sap.
+The toxic principle of the pencil cactus is the presence of irritating and carcinogenic diterpene esters found in its latex sap.
+When in contact, this can cause severe irritation to the mouth, skin, and eyes of the cat.
+If bitten into, the plant induces acute discomfort, effectively serving as a deterrent to further ingestion.
+This cutaneous and, particularly, ocular damage observed in humans can easily be correlated to animal species, including cats, that have been exposed to this plant’s harmful sap, underscoring the peril it presents to our feline friends.

 Clinical Signs of Pencil Cactus Poisoning in Cats